cstepper/dotfiles/README.md

 #### ssl

-If for any reason you need to adjust the SSL settings (don't know one now), you can run something like this in your console:
+If for any reason you need to adjust the SSL settings, you can run something like this in your console:

 ```